CardboGo/slate/source/index.html.md

 }
 ```

-Get accounting records of a card
+Get accounting records and user rewards of a card

 <aside class="notice">
 You must replace <code>meowmeowmeowaccess</code> with your personal API access token.